How Long Does it Take to Close on a House in Illinois? (2024)

 Insight Report on Closing Timeline

-A recent origination insight report by mortgage tech giant Ellie Mae revealed the average home closing time for April 2022 was 52 days (recent study through October 2023).
+A recent report by ICE Mortgage Technology revealed the average home closing time for August 2024 was 43 days (recent study through October 2024).
 However, this timeline can fluctuate based on the buyer’s financing option.

 Illinois Housing statistics - The average time to close on a house in Illinois ranges from 30 to 90 days.
 Cash buyers can close in as little as 7 days.